 Core to all I offer through AHC is the notion of creative resilience — the understanding that in order to show up for our work we must also show up for ourselves.
 To this end, radical tending and intentional practices of renewal are woven into everything we do.

 I believe that this work is essential, valuable, and transformative.
 In an effort to make my services accessible, I work with one pro-bono client at a time.
 Please connect with me directly if you are interested in working together in this capacity.

 You and me, we’re partners in this.

 Yeah, you're basically a one-womxn show, but that doesn't mean you have to do it alone.
 I know that we’re stronger together.

 I fully believe that "your liberation is bound up with mine."

 "Collaborative" evokes our shared commitment to justice and to living and working with purpose.
-It also speaks to the core of both my writing process and teaching philosophy — it's the give-and-take, the mutuality of the experience, and the alchemy of unique people coming together with shared goals.
+It also speaks to the core of my teaching philosophy — it's the give-and-take, the mutuality of the experience, and the alchemy of unique people coming together with shared goals.